24 Interesting Facts About Libya

 Map of the Sahara Desert (Shutterstock)

-20. Hidden in the Sahara is the Ubari Sand Sea, a deep red lake fed by springs from an underground aquifer created by ancient rains.
-The lake gets its color from algae adapted to survive in its hypersaline water.
+19. Hidden in the Sahara is the Ubari Sand Sea, home to striking oasis lakes fed by underground aquifers formed by ancient rainfall.
+Some of the hypersaline lakes contain algae adapted to survive in extreme conditions.

 21. Deep in the Libyan Sahara Desert is the Waw an Namus volcanic crater.
-The crater is the remnants of an ancient volcano that carried black ash 12 miles across the set and is in stark contrast to the surrounding sand.
+The crater is the remnant of an ancient volcano that carried black ash 12 miles across the desert, creating a stark contrast with the surrounding sand.

 waw an namus volcanic crater